clojuredocs/guides/articles/language/functions.md

     (/ (Math/floor (* d factor)) factor)))
 {% endhighlight %}

 In the example above, we use preconditions to check that both arguments are not nil.
-The `not-nil` macro is not demonstrated in this example and assumed to be implemented elsewhere.
+The `not-nil?` macro (or function) is not demonstrated in this example and assumed to be implemented elsewhere.